OMerkel/pebble-samples/pebble_decelerate_northern_hemisphere/c/README.md

 basically depending on the user's (or better the observer's) position on Earth - respectively the latitude of the observing position.
 At higher latitudes the compass feature is easier to use and more fail safe.
-Assumed both the Earth's orbital plane around the sun and the Earth's equatorial plane would match each other (so the angle is assumed to be 0 degrees instead of approximately 23.5 degrees) this would mean that an observer standing at any position of the equator will not have a preferred view during noon to point the hour hand towards the sun holding the watch parallel over ground.
-Meaning the compass feature is not working at observer positions with smaller latitudes._
+The Earth's orbital plane around the sun projected onto the celestial sphere is called the ecliptic.
+The Earth's equatorial plane projected onto the celestial sphere is called the celestial equator.
+The ecliptic and the celestial equator are oblique by an angle of approximately 23.5 degrees currently.
+This means that an observer standing at any position close to the Earth's equator will lack a preferred view during noon (close to standing directly perpendicular under the sun called the sun is in observer's zenith) to point the hour hand towards the sun holding the watch parallel over ground.
+Meaning the compass feature is either not working at observer positions with smaller latitudes or the compass feature is at least hard to apply._

 Mind the difference of southern hemisphere and northern hemisphere:
 _On southern hemisphere top of the watch face will indicate north